 Early labor looks different for everyone, but knowing how to pace yourself and support your body at home can make this stage feel more manageable.

 During early labor, the first phase of labor, your cervix begins to efface (thin) and dilate (open up) to about 3 centimeters.4,5 Laboring women should stay at home during this first phase to make sure that things are progressing and that they’re not experiencing prodromal labor.6,9 Prodromal labor starts and stops but doesn’t progress to fully active labor.
 Many people refer to this as “false labor.”7 However, we feel there’s nothing false about those contractions.
-But we would hate for a woman to experience these initial prodromal contractions and go to the hospital too soon if labor were to stop shortly after.
-The expecting woman would then be sent back home.
+But we would hate for a woman to experience these initial prodromal contractions and go to the hospital too soon if labor were to stall shortly after.
+You may be sent back home to continue laboring until things progress.

-It may seem odd, but all these things can make a difference in what you should do during early labor.
-Let’s dive into each of them:
+You may be wondering why these questions matter, but all these things can make a difference in what you should do during early labor.
+Here’s how each situation may affect what you do during early labor:

 Is It Daytime or Nighttime?